Consumers > Get Information about Vehicle Purchasing > consumer protection facts > Odometer Fraud

-Odometer fraud is when the odometer of a vehicle is disconnected, altered or replaced for the purpose of misleading a consumer about the vehiclesโ€™ mileage.
-This is illegal and is an offense under the Criminal Code of Canada.
-The Registrar of Motor Dealers may also suspend or cancel a dealerโ€™s license if they are found guilty of interfering with an odometer.
+Odometer fraud occurs when the odometer of a vehicle is disconnected, altered, or replaced for the purpose of misleading a consumer about the vehiclesβ mileage.
+This is illegal and is an offense under the federal Weights and Measures Act as well as the Criminal Code of Canada.
+It is also an offence provincially under the Motor Dealer Act.
+Where it is determined by the Registrar that a person has interfered with a vehicleβs odometer contrary to either the federal or provincial legislation, he may suspend or cancel a dealerβs license.

 Note: It is legal to replace a damaged odometer.
 However, the odometer reading needs to be recorded before it is replaced or repaired.
 This must also be disclosed on the purchase agreement and in written repair records.